 There is an ever-growing list of large companies that use the products on the AppExchange platform.
-Large companies are not limited to using only one product since the business does not stand still and is constantly developing, and with Salesforce it is much faster and more efficient to meet the needs of the business.
-Here are some brands you may recognise:
+Large companies are not limited to using only one product since the business does not stand still and is constantly developing, and with Salesforce, it is much faster and more efficient to meet the needs of the business.
+Here are some brands you may recognize:

 So what does the Salesforce AppExchange platform provide?

 1. All AppExchange products are reviewed and must meet specific security standards, thereby providing robust data security and safety, as well as high fault load tolerance when implemented.

 2. Salesforce provides development tools within your Salesforce instance, nothing needs to be installed and configured, and the entire compilation process takes place in the cloud.

 3. There are very good graphical tools for working with the database.

 4. In Salesforce, a database is represented as objects.
 You do not need to configure anything and everything is ready to be saved to the database using Apex.
 Simply create a new instance of the object and save it using the special insert command.

 5. Analytics provide the ability to quickly create various reports, graphs and combine them on dashboards.

 6. In Salesforce, all internal functionality is available through REST API, which means you can perform operations and integrate Salesforce into your applications easily with very little tooling required.